 Generally, each week a new topic is introduced and discussed.
-This course is taught IN-PERSON.
+At this time, the plan is for this course to be taught in person, but shift to an online format if circumstances or University policies direct otherwise.
 The format of the course will consist of a combination of lecture and class discussion/participation.
 Students will be assigned reading from both the textbook and articles, as well as assigned court rulings and legislative measures.
 Students will be expected to submit questions each week for class discussion based on the assigned reading, and make presentations based on the court rulings.
 Students are encouraged to bring their own experience and backgrounds into the discussion.

 Course grades will be based primarily on completion of a series of assignments and a final paper, which will be submitted using Canvas.
 Two of the assignments will involve "attending" a public hearing involving a land use matter and submitting a report on what occurred.
 Students will be expected to review the agenda materials, and observe the public comments and debate among the decision-makers.
 "Attending" the public hearing may be done in person or online.
-One assignment will involve reviewing two court rulings that are related to a land use issue, and making a brief presentation to the class about one of the cases.
-Another assignment involves doing research into a current or recent legislative matter involving land use, and responding to questions about the legislation.
+One assignment will involve reviewing two court rulings that have to do with land use, and making a (brief) presentation to the class about one of the cases.
+Another assignment involves doing research into a current or recent legislative matter involving land use and submitting a brief report.
 The final assignment will involve writing a report about a real-world development project.
 Students will be provided with information about the project, and be expected to use their knowledge and materials from the class to prepare and write an objective analysis about the proposed project.